Back to square one...

 In his post-match comments, Glyn Hodges described the second half as being ‘one-way traffic’, but aside from that Rankin chance, Barnsley never looked capable of breaking down a Huddersfield team who battled for every ball.
 The service to Bruce Dyer and Mike Sheron, (making his first start at Oakwell for some time) was particularly poor.

-Austin failed to cope with Booth’s aerial threat and Smith’s movement.
+The most alarming aspect of the game was the manner in which the back three of Morgan, Crooks and Austin failed to cope with Booth’s aerial threat and Smith’s movement.
 The defensive unit has been the foundation of our recent improvement in results, but we looked vulnerable throughout the game, particularly from set-pieces.
 The result, and the performance, proves that Barnsley still have some work to do if they are to stay in this division.